 The Backup/Recovery Management Service (BRMS) is a set of utilities for full and incremental backup and archiving.
-BRMS is comprised of the BACKUP, RECOVER, ARCHIVE and TRANSPORT utilities.
+BRMS is comprised of the BACKUP, BACKUP-RESTORE, ARCHIVE and TRANSPORT utilities.

-The BACKUP and RECOVER utilities help to ensure that the file system is restored to its state at the time of the last backup.
-To facilitate recovery of backed-up files, on-line catalogs record information about each file as it is saved.
+The BACKUP and BACKUP-RESTORE utilities help ensure that the file system is restored to its state at the time of the last backup.
+To facilitate recovery of backed-up files, online catalogs record information about each file as it is saved.

-In addition to backup and recovery, BRMS also provides archiving capabilities.
+In addition to backup and recovery, BRMS also has archiving capabilities.
 Archiving is available to all users for saving files which will not be needed online for an extended period, or for performing backup of personal files.
 As with BACKUP, the ARCHIVE utility catalogs file information as each file is saved.

 The TRANSPORT command is provided to transfer files between systems.
-TRANSPORT does not update catalogs nor does it save attributes that may be specific to the system from which the file is saved.
+TRANSPORT neither updates catalogs nor saves attributes that may be specific to the system from which the file is saved.